 God restricts legacy damage.
 He limits the extent to which our moral failures harm our future generations.

-God’s goodness overcomes the effects of evil in the same way that new grass sprouts after a prairie fire.
+God’s goodness overcomes the effects of evil in the same way new grass sprouts after a prairie fire.
 His intervention enables civilization to advance.

-Although diminished by sin, this native empathy prompts some of us to develop products and offer services that improve life generally and ease global suffering.
+It prompts some of us to develop products and services that alleviate global suffering and improve lives worldwide.

-These outcomes reduce suffering in general.
+These outcomes reduce overall suffering for everyone.

 God has provided the means for us to be truly content.
 He enables us to experience and emit his natural contentment as we walk in harmony with him.